Quick Quack Car Wash

 Quick Quack Car Wash is a company that provides exterior car washes.
-The company is based in Roseville, California with operations in Utah, Texas, Colorado, Arizona, and California.
+The company is based in Sacramento, California with operations in Utah, Texas, Colorado, Arizona, California, Oklahoma, Nevada, and Washington.
 In 2008, Quick Quack Car Wash was listed on Inc. Magazine’s fastest growing companies.
-According to Professional Carwashing & Detailing, an industry publication, Quick Quack Car Wash was the 4th largest car wash chain in the United States in 2021 with 160 locations.
+According to Professional Carwashing & Detailing, an industry publication, Quick Quack Car Wash was the 4th largest car wash chain in the United States in 2025 with 340 locations.

 Tim Wright currently serves as the President and Jason Johnson as the CEO of the company.
 Travis Kimball serves as the Chief Experience Officer.

 History

 Quick Quack Car Wash was founded in 2004 by Jason Johnson and his father-in-law, Clif Conrad, who operated a car wash in Utah.
 Johnson and Conrad formed a partnership with Tim Wright, Greg Drennan, Chris Vaterlaus and Travis Kimball.
 Conrad left the company in 2007.

 The company initially operated under the name Splash & Dash Car Wash.
 In 2008, it purchased Amarillo, TX-based Quick Quack Car Wash and opted to operate all of its locations under that name.
+In 2024, KKR acquired an $850 million stake in Quick Quack Car Wash.

+In 2025, Quick Quack Car Wash expanded into Nevada with four locations and Washington with four locations.